openstack-archive/fuel-plugin-6wind-virtual-accelerator/README.md

     1. Create a new environment with the Fuel Web UI wizard.
     2. Click on the Settings tab of the Fuel Web UI.
-    3. Scroll down the page, select the plugin checkbox and edit options (if desired).
+    3. In Compute section select the plugin checkbox and edit options (if desired).
        In particular it is mandatory to provide the 6WIND base64 credentials package for software download.